uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/action-items-F23.md

 2. Investigate any expected limitations of models on nano: size and what activation functions.
 Tested a CNN with 50 layers, worked well in tensorflowlite.
 3. Start to consider workflow, .wav to MFCC and HF extraction to tensorflow

+## Week 8

+### Chris

+### Rachael

+*Progress*

+1. Confirm I2C with quiic, make progress on RHT sensor reading, dewpoint calculation.

+### Quimby

+1. Determine whether we can get loramesh running on our existing lora boards.
+If not, investigate workable options.

+### Spencer and Lars

+1. Consider .wav recording on laptop, ignore SD card writing.
+2. Continue to resolve nano IDE issue.
+Maybe the cord we've been using is just power?

+*Progress*

+1. Record sound from mic as .wav on arduino: progress?
+Some roadblocks
+2. Test CNN model on Nano: problems with getting an IDE that works with a Nano!